tinemuz/ti-port/README.md

-# Portfolio Built in Astro
+# Portfolio Built with Astro

 Running on S3 and Cloudfront